Netcracker/qubership-version-exporter/docs/installation.md

 The data in ConfigMaps and Secrets is a `map[string]string` where each field has a key and a value.
-When you specify parameter `keyRegexp` for label item, it means that collector will parse *keys* from the data with regexp from the parameter.
-If you specify `valueRegexp`, collector will parse *values* with this regexp.
+When you specify parameter `keyRegexp` for label item, it means that collector will parse *keys* from the data with regular expression from the parameter.
+If you specify `valueRegexp`, collector will parse *values* with this regular expression.

 Version exporter expects the ConfigMap data to be in the following format: